wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-administer-use-management-portal-v1.md

 - Oozie
 - Templeton

 By default, these services are granted for access.
-You can revoke/grant the access from the Azure Management Portal.
+You can revoke/grant the access from the Azure Classic Management Portal.

 >[AZURE.NOTE] By granting/revoking the access, you will reset the cluster user name and password.

 **To grant/revoke HTTP web services access**

-1. Sign in to the [Azure Management Portal](https://manage.windowsazure.cn/).
+1. Sign in to the [Azure Classic Management Portal](https://manage.windowsazure.cn/).
 2. Click **HDINSIGHT** on the left pane.
 You will see a list of deployed HDInsight clusters.
 3. Click the HDInsight cluster that you want to configure.
 4. From the top of the page, click **CONFIGURATION**.